WaterRower Oxbridge Rowing Machine Review

 Resistance Type

-The WaterRower Oxbridge Rowing Machine in Cherry with S4 Monitor is a water resistance rower.
+Like all their models, the WaterRower Oxbridge Rowing Machine in Cherry with S4 Monitor is a water-resistance rower.

 To find out more about how water resistance works in greater detail (in addition to the other resistance types), click here.